 When my son came home from college freshman year, he told me he missed family dinners.
-I was surprised they meant so much to him since he was always the first one finished and anxious to get up.
+I was surprised they meant so much to him since he was always the first one finished and anxious to leave.
 He graduated from college two years ago, and now he stops by for dinner on his way home from work once or twice a week.

-Last summer, with Emma home from college and Matt living nearby, we shared lots of family meals.
+Last summer, with my daughter Emma home from college and Matt living nearby, we shared lots of family meals.
 For fun I texted them the dinner menu in the morning with fanfare and embellishment.
 I started putting the word “family” in front of anything related to eating.
 We did a tour of Atlanta breakfast spots that I called Family Brunch.
 We had Family Cocktails at 6 in the living room on weekday evenings.

 All this time, it’s been family dinner.
 That’s what mattered the most.
 And we didn’t even have to pay extra for it.
 What a great value.